MulberryBeacon/gothambeacon.com/README.md

 All files, directories and code provided by both Jekyll and HTML5 Boilerplate are licensed under the [MIT License](LICENSE_MIT).

-All other files, directories and code are MIT licensed, and therefore free to use as you please for commercial or non-commercial purposes (see [LICENSE](LICENSE) for details).
+All other files, directories and code are licensed under the [MIT License](LICENSE), and therefore free to use as you please for commercial or non-commercial purposes for details).
 If you do use them, a link back to http://gothambeacon.com would be appreciated.